riccardo-maramotti/effort-stroop/README.md

   Results of the inversion of the active inference (POMDP) model for each participant.

 - `recovery analysis/`
   Simulated data sampled from the generative model using the estimates in `POMDP estimates/` as priors.
-This data was used for the posterior predictive checks and parameter recovery analysis reported in the supplementary materials.
+This data was used for the parameter recovery analysis reported in the supplementary materials.

 ---

 ### `scripts/`

-This folder contains all scripts required to reproduce the analyses presented in the paper.
-It includes two subfolders:
+This folder contains four scripts required to reproduce the analyses presented in the paper:

-- `POMDP estimates/`
+- `train_POMDP_model_EXR.m` and `train_POMDP_model_RLX.m`
-  Scripts for:
+  Scripts for inverting the active inference model for each participant using data from the `data/` folder.

-  - inverting the active inference model for each participant using data from the `data/` folder;
+- `group_level_analysis_PEB.m`
-  - performing the group-level analysis using Parametric Empirical Bayes (PEB).
+  Script for performing the group-level analysis using Parametric Empirical Bayes (PEB).

-- `recovery analysis/`
+- `simulations_for_parameter_recovery.m`
-  Scripts used for the posterior predictive checks and parameter recovery analysis reported in the supplementary materials.
+  Script used to simulate the data used in the parameter recovery analysis reported in the supplementary materials.

 ---